LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

    numbers.txt

 you should be told that the file does not exist.
-If you think about what has been siad earlier about the current directory, this makes sense:  Unfortunately, the current directory in two levels down in :file:`bin/Debug`.
-You can refer to a file that is not in the current directory.
-More in the section on paths, but a brief description of what we need now:
+Recall that the executable created by MonoDevelop is two folders down in :file:`bin/Debug`.
+This is the default *current directory* when monoDevelop runs the program.
+You can refer to
+a file that is not in the current directory.
+A brief description of what we need now:
 The symbol for the parent directory is ``..``.
 Folders and files are separated by ``\`` in Windows and ``/`` on a Mac,  so you can test the program successfully if you use the file name: